CoryParsnipson/sp-forum/README.md

 * Implement copy and paste
 * Save drafts to local storage (or cookie or database)?

+* Figure out how to fucking use DRF (why do I feel like I'm the only one who thinks this framework is terrible?)

 ## Research and references

 * [Set up React in your Django Project with webpack](https://medium.com/uva-mobile-devhub/set-up-react-in-your-django-project-with-webpack-4fe1f8455396)